Runtime

 • Memory stores (memory.Store) subscribe and append durable memory events (user/assistant messages, tool calls, tool results, planner notes, thinking) per (agentID, RunID).

 • Stream sinks (stream.Sink, for example Pulse or custom SSE/WebSocket) receive typed stream.Event values produced by the stream.Subscriber.
-A StreamProfile controls which event kinds are emitted and how child runs are projected (off, flattened, linked).
+A StreamProfile controls which event kinds are emitted.

 • Telemetry: OTEL-aware logging, metrics, and tracing instrument workflows and activities end to end.